YeshwantBhat/GettingCleaningData/CodeBook.md

 tGravityAccmeanZ - Mean of Gravity acceleration  in Z-Axis and time domain.

-tGravityAccstdX  - Mean of std of Gravity acceleration  in X-Axis and time domain.
+tGravityAccstdmeanX  - Mean of std of Gravity acceleration  in X-Axis and time domain.

-tGravityAccstdY  - Mean of std of Gravity acceleration  in Y-Axis and time domain.
+tGravityAccstdmeanY  - Mean of std of Gravity acceleration  in Y-Axis and time domain.

-tGravityAccstdZ -  Mean of std of Gravity acceleration  in Z-Axis and time domain.
+tGravityAccstdmeanZ -  Mean of std of Gravity acceleration  in Z-Axis and time domain.

 tBodyAccJerkmeanX - Mean of Body acceleration  jerk  in X-Axis and time domain.